douglasjunior/react-native-notifree/README.md

 They deprecated and **REMOVED** the API to accessing local notifications from within **React Native Firebase 6**, and created a closed library called **Notifee**, forcing all projects that depends on **React Native Firebase** to purchase a **Notifee** license.
 For me, this is a lack of fair play.

-**React Native Notifree** recovers the Local Notification API from [React Native Firebase 5](https://github.com/douglasjunior/react-native-notifree/tree/react-native-firebase-5), allowing projects that use React Native Firebase to keep working without purchase extra licenses.
+**React Native NotiFREE** recovers the Local Notification API from [React Native Firebase 5](https://github.com/douglasjunior/react-native-notifree/tree/react-native-firebase-5), allowing projects that use React Native Firebase to keep working without purchase extra licenses.

 ## Requirements